 Proponents of Proposition 64 have come forward to pledge their support for California law enforcement’s efforts in developing driver impairment tests for marijuana and other drug use.
 The California Cannabis Industry Association, a pro-marijuana lobbyist group that helped draft Proposition 64, is donating $4 million to law enforcement to help create methods to test and recognize drivers impaired by drugs.

 Driving under the influence of drugs is dangerous for all motorists on the road.
-If you or a loved one has been injured in an accident with an impaired driver, the car accident attorneys at the Arnold Law Firm can help.
+If you or a loved one has been injured in an accident with an impaired driver, the licensed car accident attorneys in Sacramento at the Arnold Law Firm can help.

 Through a free, no obligation consultation we will review your claim and determine if you are entitled to compensation.
 Our injury attorneys work on a contingency basis and will not charge any fees unless you are awarded damages.